Updated Card For Sunday’s WWE Extreme Rules PPV | 411MANIA

 Updated Card For Sunday’s WWE Extreme Rules PPV

-Here is the updated card for Extreme Rules.
-The show takes place on July 15th from Pittsburgh, Pennsylvania; 411 will have live coverage on Sunday night…
+– WWE has updated the card for Extreme Rules following Monday’s Raw.
+The PPV takes place on July 15th from Pittsburgh, Pennsylvania.
+The card is as follows:

-* Raw Women’s Championship Extreme Rules Match: Champion Alexa Bliss vs. Nia Jax
+* Raw Women’s Championship Extreme Rules Match: Alexa Bliss vs. Nia Jax

-* Raw Tag Team Championship Match: Champions Matt Hardy & Bray Wyatt vs. The B Team
+* Raw Tag Team Championship Match: Matt Hardy & Bray Wyatt vs. The B Team

-* Smackdown Tag Team Championship Match: Champions The Bludgeon Brothers vs. Team Hell No
+* Smackdown Tag Team Championship Match: The Bludgeon Brothers vs. Team Hell No

-* WWE Intercontinental Championship Iron Match Match: Champion Dolph Ziggler vs. Seth Rollins
+* WWE Intercontinental Championship 30-Man Iron Match Match: Dolph Ziggler vs. Seth Rollins

 * Roman Reigns vs. Bobby Lashley